claytonsingh/icmp-exporter/README.md

         `6`: to resolve only ipv6 addresses
         `all`: to resolve both ipv4 and ipv6 addresses tcp_port
-        TCP port to use for SYN ping when TCP is enabled.
+        TCP destination port to use for SYN ping.
+Can be repeated.
         Must be between 1 and 65535.
 ```